zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 ## And All the Shoggoths Merely Players

 _[Setting: a suburban house.
-The interior of the house takes up most of the stage; on the audience's right, we see the a wall in cross-section, and a front porch. **Simplicia** enters stage left and rings the doorbell.]_
+The interior of the house takes up most of the stage; on the audience's right, we see a wall in cross-section, and a front porch. **Simplicia** enters stage left and rings the doorbell.]_

 **Doomimir**: _[opening the door]_ Well?
 What do you want?